Neurosport_NP

 About Dr. M.

-Dr. Maerlender is a former sport psychologist turned board certified clinical neuropsychologist.
+Dr. Maerlender is a former sport psychologist turned board certified clinical neuropsychologist, now retired.
 He has served on national and state brain injury boards; he was a founding member of the Big10-Ivy League TBI Research Collaboration and is the Emeritus Research Director.
 In 2013 he served on the Institute of Medicine Committee on Concussion in Youth Sports.

 After 20 years at Dartmouth Medical School and Dartmouth Hitchcock Medical Center as Director of Pediatric Neuropsychology, Dr. M. retired to start the clinical research program at the new Center for Brain, Biology and Behavior (CB3) located in Memorial Stadium at the University of Nebraska, Lincoln.
 He also saw patients at the University of Nebraska Medical Center in Omaha..
 As Director of Clinical Research and Associate CB3 Director, he developed research programs for studying concussions in elite athletes.
 After 4 years Dr. M. retired (again) to his home in New Hampshire where he continues to do grant-supported research, write scientific papers, teach, and do clinical and organizational consulting.
 In his spare time he gardens and occasionally coaches rugby https://neurosportnp.org/coach-art/(opens in a new tab).